Digressive/HyperV-Backup-Utility/README.md

 Features and Requirements

-The script is designed to be run on a Hyper-V host.
+-The script is designed to be run on a Hyper-V host.

-The device must also have Hyper-V management tools and PowerShell modules installed.
+-The device must also have Hyper-V management tools and PowerShell modules installed.

-The script can be used to backup VMs to a device which the Hyper-V host does not have the access to run a regular export.
+-The script can be used to backup VMs to a device which the Hyper-V host does not have the access to run a regular export.

-The script can be used to backup VMs in a Hyper-V cluster.
+-The script can be used to backup VMs in a Hyper-V cluster.

-The script requires at least PowerShell 5.0
+-The script requires at least PowerShell 5.0

-The script has been tested on Windows 10, Windows Server 2016 (Datacenter and Core installations) and Windows Server 2012 R2 (Datacenter and Core Installations) with PowerShell 5.0.
+-The script has been tested on Windows 10, Windows Server 2016 (Datacenter and Core installations) and Windows Server 2012 R2 (Datacenter and Core Installations) with PowerShell 5.0.

 Should You Use The -NoPerms Switch?